 Meet Dr. Seema Rao, India’s only female commando trainer who has been training the Special Forces for 20 years without any compensation.

-And that's not all.
-She is a 7th-degree black belt holder in military martial arts, a combat shooting instructor, a firefighter, a scuba diver, an HMI medalist in rock climbing, and a Mrs India World pageant finalist.
+7th-degree black belt holder in military martial arts, a combat shooting instructor, a firefighter, a scuba diver, an HMI medalist in rock climbing, and a Mrs India World pageant finalist.

 This fierce woman is one of those handful of people in the world who have mastered the art of Jeet Kune Do and are authorised to teach the same.

 Jeet Kune Do is an eclectic and hybrid martial art founded by Bruce Lee in 1967.

 Rao, who is certified as a doctor in conventional medicine, also has an MBA degree in crisis management to her credit.